melles1991/usecuewebsite/_posts/en/2021-10-23-why-you-should-avoid-cloudflares-cdns.md

 ## Conclusion

 The bottom line is that it is bad practise to use Cloudflare, especially when you are building Jamstack websites.
-That is why we (Usecue BV) are moving away from Cloudflare and CDN's in general.
+That is why we (Usecue) are moving away from Cloudflare and CDN's in general.